ibois-epfl/augmented-carpentry/docs/hardware/computing.md

     We decided such machine for our wearable AR system for the following reasons:

     `x64 target machine`
     :   More importantly, it has the same architecture as a laptop or a desktop, which streamlines the development process (e.g. no `.apk` files to generate and deploy on the device).
-Additionally, being on UNIX x64 machines, we could leverage all the top notch libraries and dependecies available from robotics and computer vision communities.
+Additionally, being on UNIX x64 machines, we could leverage all the top notch libraries and dependencies available from robotics and computer vision communities.

     `Small factor`
     :   It is a small form factor computer that can be easily transported.